wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    ## Copy and paste invocation

+   With this script, a <strong>single command</strong> installs all that is needed:
+   XCode, Bash, git, Ruby, docker, docker-compose.

 1. To execute the script just to get a short description of the parameters controlling what features are invoked, copy this command into your Clipboard by <strong>triple-clicking</strong> "bash" to turn this command line gray, then press command+C to copy:

    <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh)"